 if the DAMHS is an approved psychiatrist, provide a second opinion.

+In order to reduce the possibility of actual and/or perceived bias, the second opinion psychiatrist should ideally not work in the same DHB or facility.
+It is not acceptable for the second opinion psychiatrist to be in the same team as the responsible clinician.
 It will not be appropriate for the responsible clinician to select an approved psychiatrist based on the likelihood that their second opinion will agree with the proposed treatment.

+10.1.3 Recording of second opinion processes

+Section 59 and 60 second opinions must be adequately recorded in the patient’s files.
+At a minimum the information recorded should include:

+Dates that the second opinion was requested and completed

+The second opinion psychiatrist’s name and the date of assessment

+Patient demographic and clinical information, including: diagnosis, history, prior and current treatment, past response to requested treatment and any side-effects experienced

+Any discussions with and preferences expressed by the patient, including any prior competently expressed wishes (for example, in the form of an advance directive)

+Discussions with family/whānau, the treating team and any legal representation

+Relative risks and benefits of the proposed treatment or alternatives

+Evaluation of capacity to consent

+Any other relevant observations or comments, including reference to additional notes in the patient’s files.

-10.3 Non-consensual emergency treatment
+10.2 Non-consensual emergency treatment

 The law permits medical treatment to be administered in an emergency to any person who is unable to consent to such treatment.
 This exception is recognised by Right 7(1) of the Code of Rights.
 It applies to patients subject to a compulsory treatment order as it does to any other patient.
 Furthermore, section 62 of the Act effectively preserves the legal right to administer any treatment that is ‘immediately necessary to save the patient’s life, to prevent serious damage to the health of the patient, or to prevent the patient from causing serious injury to himself or herself or others’.